simonagren/simonagren.github.io/postscopies/2020-03-08--azurebot-nodejs-part4/index.md

 ```

 ## HelperDialog
-Everytime a dialog that derives from this componetn dialog is run, we will check for user interruption.
+Every time a dialog that derives from this component dialog is run, we will check for user interruption.
 We have added **onContinueDialog** that is a overridden method from **ComponentDialog**.

 ### interruption
 A method has been added to check if the user has written anything that corresponds to the helper dialog actions.
-If the user is asking for **?** or **help** we send a message back with information, and then the **DialogTurnStatus.waiting** makes sure we wait for user input before continueing.
+If the user is asking for **?** or **help** we send a message back with information, and then the **DialogTurnStatus.waiting** makes sure we wait for user input before continuing

-On the other hand if the user writes **cancel**, **quit** or **restart** we will cancel all the dialogs with **cancelAllDialogs()**
+On the other hand, if the user writes **cancel**, **quit** or **restart** we will cancel all the dialogs with **cancelAllDialogs()**

 ```typescript
 private async interruption(dc: DialogContext): Promise<DialogTurnResult|undefined> {